umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Video/index.md

 # Video

-If you want a video on your site this is one way to go about it, this lets you upload an MP4 file, with various options such as autoplay or loop.
+If you want a video on your site this is one way to go about it.
+This lets you upload an MP4 file, with various options such as autoplay or loop.

 Here you can see what the Video could look like on the front end: